tlk/beoplay-macos-remote-gui/README.md

 ```

 ## Related
-This application depends on the RemoteCore library that is found in the https://github.com/tlk/beoplay-macos-remote-cli project.
+This application depends on the RemoteCore library from https://github.com/tlk/beoplay-macos-remote-cli.